How VWO Helped Billund Airport’s Increase Its Online Shopping Page Click-throughs

 The main objective behind undertaking A/B testing for their homepage was to drive more visitors to explore their online shopping page.

-Solution: CTA text modified so that it conveys value more effectively to visitors- and thus attracts them
+Tests run: CTA text modified so that it conveys value more effectively to visitors- and thus attracts them

 The airport’s website had five call-to-action buttons that pretty much consumed all the real estate on their homepage.
 These CTAs were Book Tickets, Book Parking, Arrive Home, Shop Online and Questions and Answers.
 This is how the site originally looked: